Blog & News

 There is, unfortunately, no quick cure for a knee injury.
 Physical therapy plays a key role in treating and rehabilitating the knee, but you and your attitude toward recovery are the biggest factor in achieving a successful outcome.

-- Maximum protection, a series of exercises designed to help motion, decrease pain and inflammation.
+- Maximum protection: a series of exercises designed to help improve motion and decrease pain and inflammation.

 Advances in surgical approaches to the knee joint have made repair to these structures practical in many cases.
 Arthroscopic surgery employs small incisions to access the joint.
 The surgeon views the damaged area through an arthroscope, hence the name.